 Advice and Guidance for Group Leaders

-However, apart from people attending for a “taster session”, group leaders should check that everyone in their group is indeed a member of a U3A.
-This can be done via the Membership Secretary.
+Apart from people attending for a “taster session”, group leaders should check that everyone in their group is indeed a member of a U3A.
+If necessary, this can be done via the Membership Secretary.

 Occasional visitors from other U3As will be accepted free of charge at our monthly meetings in Weyhill, subject to space being available.

 The Groups’ Coordinator is required to carry out an annual audit of Andover U3A groups to ensure that participants in Andover U3A activities are paid up U3A members and thus covered by insurance.
 To facilitate the audit Group Leaders are, when requested, required to send a list of their participants to the Groups’ Coordinator.